 About TrailMQ

-TrailMQ is an audit-first MQTT evidence layer for industrial systems where machine communication must be understandable, comparable and reviewable — not just fast.
+An audit-first MQTT evidence layer for industrial systems where machine communication must be understandable, comparable and reviewable — not just fast.

-It was created to bridge the gap between machine-level messaging and the requirements of regulated, quality-critical and audit-heavy environments.
+TrailMQ was created to bridge the gap between machine-level messaging and the requirements of regulated, quality-critical and audit-heavy environments.

-TrailMQ started with secure MQTT control and audit evidence.
+It started with secure MQTT control and audit evidence.
 Its planned plugin layer extends that idea: live MQTT messages can be enriched with domain context, compared against historical baselines and linked to decision traces.

 Why TrailMQ exists